JamesSkemp/words/content/post/review-nier-2010-xbox-360-playstation-3.md

 +++
 title = "Review: Nier (2010) (Xbox 360 / PlayStation 3)"
-summary = "Review of Nier, released in 2010 for the Xbox 360 and PlayStation 3." draft = false comments = true date = "2011-05-21T21:30:00-05:00"
+description = "Review of Nier, released in 2010 for the Xbox 360 and PlayStation 3." draft = false comments = true date = "2011-05-21T21:30:00-05:00"